Jonathan Rea: Superbike World Championship

 becoming the first man ever to win six successive superbike world championships.
 On 9 June 2018, Rea won the first race at Brno to take his 60th career win and surpass the record of Carl Fogarty.

 MotoGP World Championship

 Rea made his MotoGP debut in 2012, replacing the injured Casey Stoner for the Repsol Honda team.
 He finished 8th in the San Marino race, held at Misano in Italy, and 7th at Motorland Aragon in Spain, before returning to World Superbike duties.

+Retirement and return to Honda

+In August 2025, Rea announced his retirement from full-time racing.
+His final season was with Yamaha, although a knee injury ruled him out of his last race that October.

+In 2026, Rea will return to Honda as a test rider and will also compete in selected Endurance World Championship events.
+He described the move as a "full-circle moment".

 Personal life

 Rea's family background lies in motorcycle road racing.
 His father, Johnny, competed at the Isle of Man TT and took his sole victory during the 1989 Junior TT race.
 His grandfather, John, sponsored Joey Dunlop.

 Rea married Tatiana Weston, an Australian known as 'Tarsh' (whom he met when she worked promoting UK-based superbike team Honda Racing) at a 2012 ceremony in the Lake District.

+Rea was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours, for services to motorcycle racing.